BioComputingUP/ring-pymol/README.md

 ## Manual install
 ### Dependencies
 We provide three diffent solutions to insatll PyMOL and RING-PyMOL dependecies.
-The two using Conda gives the same result, the one using APT works only for Linux users and might give different results depending on the version and distribution of your operating system.
+The first two use Conda and gives the same result.
+The isntallation with APT works only for Linux users and might give different results depending on the version and distribution of your operating system.

 **NOTE**
-Sometimes PyMOL uses a Python executable (and relative Python packages) that is different from the one of your current environment.
 Please make sure you install Python pakages for the correct PyMOL executable.
 In Linux you can type `which pymol` and `which python` to see the path of the PyMOL and Python executables.
 If installed with Conda, the command should return something like `/opt/miniconda3/envs/myenv/bin/pymol` and `/opt/miniconda3/envs/myenv/bin/python`